Timmehs/noprotest/src/pages/index.md

 blocks:
 - template: block__feature
   component: feature
-  image: "/src/images/MVIMG_20200112_081838.jpg"
+  image: "/src/images/my-life-through-a-lens-bq31L0jQAjU-unsplash.jpg"
   background: light
   orientation: reverse
   title: Greater Good Innovations
   content: "<strong>We address the needs of the greater good by fostering thoughtful
     innovation.<br><br></strong>Greater Good Innovations provides logistics and engineering support to communities trying to solve global problems.
-We providing training, resources, and to groups that are creating solutions that serve a dire community need"
+We believe in the power of human ingenuity and by providing the proper training and resources we believe can activate passionate groups of people to think of creative solutions to dire problems. "
 - template: block__cta
   component: cta
   background: transparent